ibm-cloud-docs/language-translator/identifiable-languages.md

 {: #list-languages-identifiable}

 The following table list the identifiable languages.
 The table is sorted by language name and provides the language code for each language.

+The service uses ISO two-character codes for most languages.
+It uses an ISO three-character code (`cnr`) for Montenegrin.
+In some cases, it uses a two-character language code and a two-character country code separated by a hyphen, such as `zh-TW` for traditional (Mandarin) Chinese spoken in Taiwan, and `pa-PK` for Punjabi spoken in Pakistan.

 | Language name                        | Language code | Language name                        | Language code |
 |--------------------------------------|:-------------:|--------------------------------------|:-------------:|